The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 ## Auto-Login on Register

 Now that `req.session` is available, we can update the registration controller from lesson 9 to start a session immediately after creating the user.
-This way, a user who registers is automatically logged in — they don't have to submit a second form.
+This way, a user who registers is automatically logged in — they don't have to submit a second form to log in.

 ```js
 const register = async (req, res, next) => {